-Motorola Atrix 4G packs a dual-core Tegra 2 and is headed to AT&T [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Motorola Atrix 4G packs a dual-core Tegra 2 and is headed to AT&T [UPDATED]Alex Wagner - Editorial Director of News and Content

 Remember the Motorola Olympus that leaked a few times back and was rumored to be heading to AT&T?
 It's finally been made official, and it's now known as the Motorola Atrix 4G.
 Featuring a dual-core Tegra 2 processor and 1GB of RAM, Moto is marketing the Atrix as the most powerful smartphone around.
 Other Atrix specs include a 4-inch "qHD" (presumably quarter HD, or 960x540) screen, 16GB of onboard storage, a microSD slot that accepts cards up to 32GB in size, a 1930mAh battery, Android 2.2, and a body that's only 10.9mm thick.
 Additionally, the Moto's Atrix can be used with a docking station to turn it into a laptop of sorts, allowing users to access a Firefox browser with a larger screen and a keyboard and mouse.

 Moto will also be launching an HSPA+ tablet on AT&T, which will sport a 10.1-inch display, dual-core 1GHz Tegra 2 core, and Honeycomb.
 Expect the tablet to hit some time in Q2 2011.